 Migrate Bookmarks and Open Tabs from Xmarks

-If you’re an Xmarks user, you’d better let Xmarks Sync take care of syncing your bookmarks and tabs from Chrome.
+If you’re an Xmarks user, you’d better let Xmarks Sync [No Longer Available] take care of syncing your bookmarks and tabs from Chrome.
 Fiddling with the native import feature in Firefox could create duplicate bookmarks and mess with your whole Xmarks setup.

 Also, you might want to take a look at EverSync as another decent way to back up and sync your browser favorites.
 And remember, Pocket is also a neat option to quickly set access your favorite web pages anywhere.